An Introduction to the F Sharp Minor Chord

 - A (5th finger)

 One way to practice the finger placement is by playing each note separately.
 Name the note out loud as you place the correct finger on the key.
 Go slow when you’re learning — speed will come naturally with practice.
+And for more minor info check out this two, C sharp minor scale and D sharp minor.

 Discover More Music Tools